 - You could put your parent’s money at risk if you have financial problems.
 Creditors can take funds from the joint account to settle your debts.

 - Assets in the joint account could affect college financial aid eligibility for any children you have and your parent’s eligibility for Medicaid to cover long-term care costs could be impacted if you’re making withdrawals from the account.
 Those withdrawals could be considered a transfer of assets from your parent to you, which could make your parent ineligible for Medicaid for a certain period of time.

 - There could be tax complications of having a joint account.
 If the account earns interest, you’ll have to report the interest earned on your federal income tax return, as will your parent.
 Joint accounts also can have gift tax implications if the co-owners aren’t spouses.

 - All the money in the account will belong to you after your parent’s death, which could create problems if you have siblings.

 [ Read: What You Need to Know About Being a Financial Caregiver ]

 When having a joint account does and doesn’t make sense

-Having a joint bank account with a parent can be convenient, but it usually isn’t the ideal approach to helping your parent with money matters.
+Having a joint bank account with an elderly parent can be convenient, but it usually isn’t the ideal approach to helping your parent with money matters.
 If you have siblings, it easily could lead to disputes.
 They might assume you are using your parent’s money for your own benefit if you aren’t carefully documenting how the money is being spent.
-Or they might assume you’ll keep everything for yourself once your parent passes away.
+Or, they might assume you’ll keep everything for yourself once your parent passes away.
 So when there is more than one child, a joint account can create more problems than it solves.